BASIC INFORMATION ABOUT THE COURSE

 When: summer term of the fifth year of integrated programme in law

 Schedule: 30 teaching hours divided in 10 units

 Course requirements: preparation for classes and regular attendance

-In order to get a positive grade in this course, you need to:
+In order to get a positive grade in this course, students need to:

-- attend in person at least 6 classes (attendance is regularly checked)
+- attend in person at least 70% of classes (attendance will be regularly checked)